nuriel77/iri-playbook/docs/appendix.rst

 Configuring my server with HTTPS
 ================================

+Note that you can configure your node with HTTPS via ``iric``.
+This document is kept here for reference and for advanced users.

 There are amazing tutorials out there explaining how to achieve this.
 What is important to realize is that you can either create your own "self-signed" certificates (you become the Certificate Authority which isn't recognized by anyone else), or use valid certificate authorities.

 Since a while the IRI Playbook uses own generated self-signed certificate by default.
 You can replace the certificate and key with your own certificate+key.
 This can be done here ``/etc/nginx/conf.d/ssl.cfg`` (this file is included in most configurations).